 3.2.
-Data extraction technique: RAG and LangChain integration
+Data Extraction: RAG and LangChain Integration

-One easy way to implement the RAG process is to apply LangChain [31], a powerful framework that integrates with external tools to create an environment.
-This subsection details how to implement the RAG process and a data extraction technique that incorporates LangChain.
-The process is as follows.
+An easy method for implementing RAG is to employ LangChain [31], a powerful framework that integrates external tools to create an environment.
+This subsection details the implementation of RAG and a data-extraction technique that incorporates LangChain.
+The process involves the following steps:

-Extract data from the SQL database: In this step, you start with the user information table and extract relevant data through queries.
-This will be information related to documents, for example, documents that have been tagged by the user.
+Extract data from the SQL database: In this step, relevant data are extracted from the user-information table through queries.
+This includes information related to documents, such as those tagged by the user.

-Chunking and embedding Chunking and embedding: The extracted data is partitioned into chunks through LangChain's integrated framework.
-The chunked chunks are sent to a vector database (Retriever) where embeddings are created.
-This embedding converts the content of the document into a high-dimensional vector form, allowing for better information retrieval and matching.
+Chunking and embedding: The extracted data are partitioned into chunks using LangChain's integrated framework and sent to a vector database (retriever), where embeddings are created.
+These embeddings convert the document content into high-dimensional vectors, improving information retrieval and matching.

-Generating Answers Generating Answers: When a user's question is fed into the system, relevant context is retrieved from the stored vector database and used as input to generate the optimal answer.
-LangChain manages the entire flow used in this process.
+Generating answers: When a user inputs a prompt into the system, the relevant context is retrieved from the stored vector database and used as input to generate the optimal answer.
+LangChain manages the flow used in this process.

-LangChain is an SDK that simplifies the integration of large language models and applications, which is becoming increasingly important as the use of LLMs grows.
-The platform provides the ability to segment, combine, and filter documents.
+LangChain is a software development kit (SDK) that simplifies the integration of LLMs and their applications and is becoming increasingly important as the use of LLMs is increasing.
+It can segment, combine, and filter documents.